-North West offers a deferred Share unit plan for independent Directors (the "DSU Plan").
-The purpose of the DSU Plan is to enhance the ability of North West to attract and retain independent Directors whose training, experience and ability will contribute to the effective governance of North West, and to directly align their interests with the interests of Shareholders by providing compensation for services to North West in the form of deferred Share units.
-In addition to the annual equity retainer which is paid in the form of a grant under the DSU Plan, participants are entitled to elect each year the amount credited with deferred Share units based on the portion of Director fees each participant elects to allocate to the DSU Plan.
-Each deferred Share unit entitles the holder to receive one Share.
+North West offers a deferred share unit plan for independent Directors (the "DSU Plan").
+The purpose of the DSU Plan is to enhance the ability of North West to attract and retain independent Directors whose training, experience and ability will contribute to the effective governance of North West, and to directly align their interests with the interests of Shareholders by providing compensation for services to North West in the form of deferred share units.
+In addition to the annual equity retainer which is paid in the form of a grant under the DSU Plan, participants are entitled to elect each year the amount credited with deferred share units based on the portion of Director fees each participant elects to allocate to the DSU Plan.
+Each deferred share unit entitles the holder to receive one Share.
 The grant for deferred Share units cannot exceed \$100,000 per calendar year for any Director.

-Participants are credited with deferred Share units on a quarterly basis.
-The number of Shares underlying an award is calculated on the date of grant by dividing the portion of the Director's fees that are payable to the participant in deferred Share units for the current quarter, by the fair market value of the Shares on the date that the award is granted.
-Fair market value is determined by calculating the weighted average trading price of the Shares on the TSX for the five trading days on which the Shares traded immediately preceding such grant date.
+Participants are credited with deferred share units on a quarterly basis.
+The number of Shares underlying an award is calculated on the date of grant by dividing the portion of the Director's fees that are payable to the participant in deferred share units for the current quarter, by the fair market value of the Shares on the date that the award is granted.
+Fair market value is determined by calculating the weighted average trading price of the Shares on the TSX for the five trading days on which the Shares traded immediately preceding such date.

-The deferred Share units, which vest immediately on the grant date, can be exercised by the holder at any time, but no later than December 31 of the first calendar year commencing after the holder ceases to be a Director.
-A participant may elect at the time of exercise of any deferred Share units, subject to the consent of North West, to have North West pay an amount in cash equal to the aggregate current market value of the Shares, determined based on the closing price of the Shares on the TSX on the trading day preceding the exercise date, in consideration for the surrender by the participant to North West the right to receive Shares from the exercising of the deferred share units.
+The deferred Share units, which vest immediately on the grant date, can be exercised by the holder at any time after the Director resigns or retires from the Board, but no later than December 31 of the first calendar year commencing after the holder ceases to be a Director.
+A participant may elect at the time of exercise of any deferred share units, subject to the consent of North West, to have North West pay an amount in cash equal to the aggregate current market value of the Shares, determined based on the closing price of the Shares on the TSX on the trading day preceding the exercise date, in consideration for the surrender by the participant to North West the right to receive Shares from the exercising of the deferred share units.

-There were 145,799 deferred Shares units outstanding as at April 9, 2014.
+There were 180,152 deferred Share units outstanding as at April 8, 2016.
 See "Part III - ABOUT THE NOMINATED DIRECTORS" for current deferred Share units held by individual Directors.
-There were 20,629 deferred Share Units exercised during the year ended January 31, 2014, all by retired directors.
-These units were settled in cash.
+There were 22,895 deferred Share Units exercised during the year ended January 31, 2016, 4,595 units of which were settled in Shares, and 18,300 units of which were settled in cash.